 73. Nitrogen management in agriculture has a dual purpose: to decrease N losses to protect human health and the environment; and to optimize the beneficial effects of N related to food production.
 The adjectives “integrated” and “sustainable” in the title refer to the fact that N management needs to be balanced and durable – for example, environmentally sound, socially acceptable and economically profitable – for current and future generations.
 The negative effects of N losses on human health, ecosystem services, biodiversity, water and climate need to be addressed fully.
 Integrated sustainable N management contributes to achieving most of the Sustainable Development Goals.
 Notably, integrated sustainable N management contributes directly or indirectly to achieving Goal 1 (no poverty), Goal 2 (zero hunger), Goal 3 (good health and well-being), Goal 6 (clean water and sanitation), Goal 12 (responsible consumption and production), Goal 13 (climate action), Goal 14 (life below water) and Goal 15 (life on land).
 At present, the widespread evidence of adverse effects of nitrogen pollution through air, climate, land and water (Galloway and others, 2008; Fowler and others, 2013; Sutton and others, 2011, 2019; Alcamo and others, 2013) demonstrates that further action is needed to improve the effectiveness of N abatement and mitigation measures in agriculture to reduce these effects (European Environment Agency, 2015).
 Integrated sustainable N management provides a basis for mobilizing more sustained and coordinated action, while taking account of agroecological principles, as a basis for achieving multiple Sustainable Development Goals.

 74. The purpose of this chapter is to outline the principles of integrated sustainable N management in agriculture.
-Subsection 1 below considers five important dimensions that any N management needs to cover to be effective.
-Subsection 2 describes key points of N cycling in the biosphere, to inform the reader about the nature of the N cycle in relation to agricultural practice.
-Subsection 3 discusses principles of nitrogen management in agriculture.
-Section 1.5 then presents some general tools for integrated N management.
+Section B below considers five important dimensions that any N management needs to cover to be effective.
+Section C describes key points of N cycling in the biosphere, to inform the reader about the nature of the N cycle in relation to agricultural practice.
+Section D discusses principles of nitrogen management in agriculture.
+Section E then presents some general tools for integrated N management.
 Possible measures to decrease N losses and to increase N use efficiency in agriculture are presented in subsequent chapters.

 B. Dimensions of integrated sustainable nitrogen management